-- Most influenza indicators remained elevated in week 14. - One-hundred-twenty-two influenza cases were reported during week 14.
+- Influenza activity continued to decrease in week 19. - Thirty-five influenza cases were reported during week 19.

 &lt;sup>1 Surveillance specimens are submitted by recruited New Brunswick Sentinel Practitioner Influenza Network (NB SPIN) practitioners, which are comprised of sites in Emergency Rooms, in Family Practice, in First Nations communities, in Nursing Home, in Universities and in Community Health Centers.
 Diagnostic specimens are submitted by physicians in the community/hospital setting.
 Influenza laboratory data is comprised of results from surveillance and diagnostic specimens.
 All laboratory specimens are tested using a real-time PCR assay, which is a rapid detection method designed for detection of all known variants of influenza A and B. All laboratory-confirmed cases are reported for the week when laboratory confirmation was received.